gmc-code/PC-app-development/docs/pyscript/reindeer.rst

 -------------------------------

 | The toml configuration file contents is shown below.
-| The files section specifies that the file "./jokes.txt" is accessible within the PyScript environment as "jokes.txt".
-| The jokes are on one line each with a tab between the joke and the reply.
+| The name and description entries are metadata only and are for documentation purposes.

 .. code-block:: toml

-    name = "Christmas jokes"
+    name = "Reindeer"
-    description = "Christmas jokes"
+    description = "A reindeer name guessing game"

-    [files]
-    "./jokes.txt" = "jokes.txt"
-    "./festive.png" = "festive.png"

 ----